pamair50/cifrcoin/README.md

 What is CifrCoin?
 ----------------

-CifrCoin (CFR) is a rapidly growing decentralized, global blockchain that was founded in early 2014 with a focus on cyber security, payments & secure communications technologies.
+CifrCoin (CIFR) is a rapidly growing decentralized, global blockchain that was founded in early 2014 with a focus on cyber security, payments & secure communications technologies.

 For more information, as well as an immediately useable, binary version of the CifrCoin Core software, see https://cifrcoin.io